edrewitz/xmACIS2Py/Documentation/xmACIS2.0/single_station_meta.md

     4) return_pandas_df (Boolean) - Default=True.
 When set to True, a pandas.DataFrame is returned.
         To only download CSV files and not return a pandas.DataFrame for each file set to False.

+    5) notifications (String) - Default='on'.
+When set to 'on' a print statement to the user will tell the user their file saved to the path they specified.

     Returns
     -------